brain tumour

 Preventive Factors Which Can Reduce the Risk of Brain Tumour:

 While certain factors are associated with an increased risk of developing brain tumours, it’s important to note that the exact causes of many types of brain tumours are not fully understood.
-Although there can be no foolproof way of preventing brain tumour, here’s a straightforward approach to possibly lower your risk:
+Although there can be no foolproof way of preventing brain tumours, here’s a straightforward approach to possibly lower your risk:

 1. Reduce Exposure to Radiation: It is important to limit exposure to ionising radiation by avoiding unnecessary X-rays and CT scans.
 Additionally, occupational hazards that involve radiation should be avoided.